pic

 UTI services offered in Canton, MA

 Around 10 in 25 women and 3 in 25 men get a urinary tract infection (UTI) at some point in their lifetimes.
-Muhammad Bajwa, MD, and Monika Parrish, PA-C, evaluate and treat UTIs of varying severities at Canton Urgent Care in Canton, Massachusetts.
+Muhammad Bajwa, MD, evaluates and treat UTIs of varying severities at Canton Urgent Care in Canton, Massachusetts.
 Call the office, book an appointment online, or walk in for prompt care if you have painful urination or other UTI symptoms today.

 What is a UTI?